 At the beginning of the summer I installed a countdown application on my cell phone.
 I set the app to count down the number of days until we begin school again in September.
-I thought that by regularly seeing the number of days remaining in our vacation each time that I looked at my phone, I would become more vigilant in making the most of each day with my children.
+I thought that by regularly seeing the number of days remaining in our summer vacation each time that I looked at my phone, I would become more vigilant in making the most of each day with my children.
 It seemed like a great idea at the time.
 I was convinced that this would be the best summer yet, full of fun activities and adventures.
 As the summer went on, I found myself becoming stressed over how fast the days were passing.
 Instead of making the most of each day, I was worrying about how many days were left.
 Eventually, I got to the point that I avoided looking at my phone altogether because I didn’t want to know what number the countdown app was on.
 Interestingly, I may have unintentionally stumbled onto a way to reduce screen time.

 Don’t get me wrong.
 It’s not that I don’t like homeschooling.
 I am very thankful and feel blessed to be able to homeschool my children.
 I would not have it any other way.
 However, homeschooling is not easy.
 It is work.
 There are days when it is wonderful and days when it is terrible, but all days require a consistent effort.
 Summertime, on the other hand, is a season filled with relaxed schedules and less studying and preparation, at least in our home.
 By setting the app to count down the days until I would have to really work again, I set myself up to not look forward to school.
 Yikes!
 That was not my intention at all.